 📋 Ingredient Notes

-- Cauliflower – cauliflower is a top-tier ingredient for curries as far as we’re concerned.
+Cauliflower – cauliflower is a top-tier ingredient for curries as far as we’re concerned.
 When cooked right it maintains a lovely ‘bite’ and is great for you too.
-If you’re a fan of cauliflower curries you should also check out this veg tikka masala.
+If you’re a fan of cauliflower curries you should also check out this veg tikka masala and this cauliflower madras.

 Check out the recipe card at the bottom of this article for exact measurements to make this lush with cauliflower and spinach dal.